eyebeam/DDC2019/Sound-to-Image.md

-##From sound to image and image to sound in Max
+## From Sound to Image and Image to Sound in Max

 ## Authors
 Cory Metcalf and Sam Tarakajian